ALBUM THROWBACK: GWEN STEFANI | THIS IS WHAT IT FEELS LIKE (2016)

 Much of the album is, however, about the discovery of new love.
 “You’re in so much trouble,” Stefani warns on the standout “Misery,” yet despite the implication of the song’s title, her target isn’t Rossdale but a prospective lover.
 “They’re all gonna say I’m rebounding, so rebound all over me,” she sings on “Truth,” and playful puns aside, one instantly worries for the obviously vulnerable Stefani, ever the hopeless romantic, falling all over again.
 “I can love whoever I want/Say whatever I want/Do whatever I want,” she declares on “Me Without You,” capturing the sense of relief and possibility that can often line the dark clouds of a painful breakup.
 Unfortunately, that track, along with most of the rest of the album’s back half, foolishly tries too hard to recapture the attitude and urban-leaning beats in abundance on Stefani’s first two albums.
 “Red Flag” is a cathartic, eccentric quirk that finds Stefani tempering her anger with irony, her cries morphing into laughter, but the dated “Asking 4 It,” featuring Fetty Wap, and bonus tracks like “Obsessed” is no more worthy of Stefani’s emotional magic than 2014’s “Start the Fire,” which was wisely left off the album.

 "This Is What the Truth Feels Like" feels satisfying from the perspective of an old-school Stefani fan and offers enough fresh material to make the uninformed modern listeners fall for her of their own accord.
 Given the rocky state of her solo career up to this point, it’s a miracle that another Gwen Stefani album managed to see the light of day.
-That "This Is What the Truth Feels Like" turned out as such an amazing piece of work is just the cherry on top.
+That "This Is What the Truth Feels Like" turned out as such an amazing piece of work.